 Some of the advice frequently given out in one-on-one meetings with the graduate student relations coordinator applies more broadly to the MA in English student population.
 Here are the top ten pieces of advice from the graduate programs manager to all MA in English students.

 1. Stay in touch with the department.
-Talk to your faculty advisor, use the advising wiki, visit with the student relations coordinator, and always ask your questions.
+Talk to your faculty advisor, visit with the graduate academic coordinator, and always ask your questions.
 The department faculty and staff are happy to help and glad to know more about you and your goals in and beyond your program of study.
 Even after you leave the program, we want to hear from you with news, updates, etc. We are a community of scholars, researchers, and writers, so we invite students and alumni to stay connected in their programs of study and outside Mason.

 2. Read, print out, and refer back to your advising sheet.
 Advising sheets act as checklists for program requirements.
 It is a good idea to review your advising sheet during each registration period to look at your progress and evaluate which courses to take in the coming semester.